-A quick response means you can fix whatever the problem is quicker.
-The quicker the response the more you show the individual who posted the negative review that you care about their problem.
-Others will also see the prompt response and see that you value feedback and are willing to change.
+A quick response means fixing the problem quicker.
+The faster you respond, the better you'll be able to prove to the negative reviewer that you care about their complaint.
+Others will also see the prompt response and see that you value their feedback and are willing to change for the better.

-Whatever you do, don’t get defensive and argue with them.
-Say something along the lines of “I am sorry you feel this way about our business”.
+Whatever you do, don’t get defensive and argue with the reviewer.
+Keep it diplomatic with something like, “I am sorry you feel this way about our business”.
 If appropriate, offer a full cash refund.
-Depending on the situation, mention “We weren’t aware of this problem.
+Depending on the situation, might also be able to say, “We weren’t aware of this problem.
 Thank you for bringing it to our attention.
 We will be sure to fix it by…”

-Message the person privately and ask to have a conversation with the individual about what your company can do to fix their personal problem.
-Sometimes all they want is a refund.
-They might even take down the bad review if you go above and beyond fixing their problem.
+Message the reviewer privately.
+Ask to have a conversation with him or her about what your company can do to fix their personal problem.
+Sometimes, all they want is a refund.
+They might even take down the bad review if you go above and beyond fixing the issue.

 Customer feedback, good or bad, is great for business!
-Businesses can guess all day about what customers want but it is hard to know what they truly want.
-Sometimes even the customer doesn’t know what they want!
-Use their feedback to grow.
-If one customer had a particular complaint, it is likely several others had the same complaint.
+Businesses can guess about what their customers all day long, but it's hard to know what they truly want unless they tell you explicitly.
+Even the customer might not know what they want!
+Use the feedback constructively.
+If one customer had a particular complaint, it's likely several others had the same complaint.
 Don’t take it personally.
-Make the necessary changes to your business to prevent the issue in the future.
+Make the necessary changes to your business to prevent the same issue from happening in the future.

-Google has strict policies on what can and cannot be a review.
-See if the negative review(s) violates Google’s Review Policy.
-One violation example is that a former employee cannot write a review.
+Google has strict policies about what can and cannot be a review.
+Before freaking out about a negative review, check to see if it violates Google’s Review Policy.
+One example: former employees cannot write a review.

-Bad reviews can do harm but what if you have 100 good reviews for every one bad review?
-Empathize with the customer and do your absolute best to remedy the situation.
-Your business is bound to make mistakes.
-Just be sure to encourage all of your happy customers to leave a review on Google.
+Bad reviews can do harm but they don't have to; it's the ratio of good reviews to bad reviews that really matters.
+Empathize with the customer and do your absolute best to resolve the issue up front.
+Every business is bound to make mistakes.
+Just be sure to encourage all of your happy customers to leave a review too.
 It is recommended that you take some of your best Google Reviews and put them on your website as testimonials.

-Don’t leave bad reviews untended to.
-They need to be actively remedied.
-Angry customers can be scary to deal with.
-It may be tough confronting a problem but don't let your fear get in the way of your business.
-Genuinely listen to their concerns and use it to grow your business.
+Don’t leave bad reviews untended.
+Angry customers can be scary to deal with but don't let your fear get in the way of you running your business.
+Confront the problem head-on, genuinely listen to their concerns, and use the feedback to grow your business.